 He hadn't gone far when as he rounded a corner, footsteps were catching up with him from behind, guessing that someone wanted to speak, Ray stopped.
 He recognised the King's equerry Sir Noel Hampstead.

 "Dr Thwaites, may I have a word?"
 Noel asked.

 "Certainly Sir Noel.
 How may I help you?"
 Ray said.

 "I would like for you to accompany me to my office so we can have a chat," Noel suggested.

 So following Noel through the corridors, they arrived at the door to Noel's office, they walked in and found someone waiting in the shadows.

 "Now no fuss, it is me asking the questions, please direct the answer to me," Noel said.

 A familiar voice asked, "What have you found out about these irritating road works?"

-"Apart from being associated with Armed Force Bases and making life miserable for drivers, not a great deal," Ray said.
+"Apart from being associated with roads to Armed Force Bases and making life miserable for drivers, not a great deal," Ray said.

 "Ah the bases, no one has noted that as yet.
 I would like you to pass anything you find directly to my office," The man said.